SSAFA: Adoption for military families

-SSAFA is a registered adoption agency dedicated to helping military families through the adoption process as well.
+SSAFA was a registered adoption agency dedicated to helping military families through the adoption process.
+SSAFA no longer provides an adoption service, but any previous clients can still get support from the charity.

 Additional needs and disabilities support

 SSAFA provide specialised support to military families with additional needs including their Forces Additional Needs and Disability Forum (FANDF).

-Short breaks for children and young people from Forces families
+Short breaks for children and young people from forces families

-SSAFA coordinates holidays and events that focus on offering new experiences and activities for children and young people from Service families.
+SSAFA coordinates holidays and events that focus on offering new experiences and activities for children and young people from service families.

 Stepping Stone Homes for women and their children with a service connection

 Stepping Stone Homes provide short-term supported accommodation, help and advice during difficult times.
 Female serving or ex-service personnel, or the female spouses and partners of serving or ex-service personnel, along with their dependent children are all eligible to stay there.

 Professional health care

 SSAFA’s professional health care staff provide patient-focussed care to military families worldwide.

 Personal support and social work for the RAF

 Working alongside the RAF, but outside the Chain of Command, SSAFA staff provide support for RAF personnel and their families, both Regulars and Reserves.